-After it was a published book, but decades before it hit the silver screen in 1939’s Dorothy Garland-led adventure we know and love, “The Wizard of Oz” was a hit play on Broadway and beyond.
+After it was a published book, but decades before it hit the silver screen in 1939’s Dorothy Garland-led adventure we know and love, the original Wizard of Oz was a hit play on Broadway and beyond.

 The live theater show premiered in June 1902 in Chicago, then moved to NYC at the beginning of 1903.
 It was such a huge success that it ran in New York for a year before going on to play at packed theaters across the country.

-But what people were seeing up on the stage back then was a lot less charming that you would probably imagine.
+But what people were seeing up on the stage back then was a lot less charming than you would probably imagine.

-Sure, the story was mostly the same, and it was an upbeat presentation… but when you look back at some of the cast photos, it’s hard not to recoil.
+Sure, the story was somewhat the same, and it was an upbeat presentation… but when you look back at some of the cast photos, it’s hard not to recoil.